vcu-ssg/ssg-hs-forensics-app/README.md

 * ./sample-images : this is where a bunch of sample images are stored.
 These are the source images, edited or processed images should not be stored in this folder.

 * ./reports : this is where our initial quarto reports/qmd files should be stored.
+The file contains the source files for the website, too.

+* ./reports/index.qmd : this is the source code for the *index.html* web root.

 * ./docs : do not edit files in this folder.
 This folder is created automatically by quarto or other tools and is used by GH-PAGES for presentation of project website.

 * ./src : source code for any app(s) that we create.